shioyama/mobility/README.md

 Installation
 ------------

-To use the latest pre-version of Mobility 1.0, add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'mobility', '~> 1.0.1'